letsencrypt/mariadb-sequential-partition-manager-py/README.md

 This tool partitions and manages MariaDB tables by sequential IDs.

-Note that reorganizing partitions is not a fast operation on ext4 filesystems; it is fast on xfs and zfs.
+Note that reorganizing partitions is not a fast operation on ext4 filesystems; it is fast on xfs and zfs, but only when the partition being edited contains no rows.
 Adding partitions in the first place with InnoDB requires a full table copy.

 Similar tools:
 * https://github.com/davidburger/gomypartition, intended for tables with date-based partitions